A great friend and mentor to me once said, “Advanced web metrics is about doing the basics very well and applying it in a clever way.”

-AWM was a huge success (sales greater than all other GA books combined!) and translated into 5 languages.
-They are technical and advanced guides aimed at deep-dive practitioners.
+AWM was a huge success for me – at the time it sold more than all other Google Analytics books combined!
+They were technical and advanced guides aimed at deep-dive practitioners.
 That is, for digital marketers and analysts to understand the detail of Google Analytics.
-I describe the book as a hands-on manual of techniques and methodologies to solve real-world website problems using data.
+I would describe it as a hands-on manual of techniques and methodologies to solve real-world website problems using data.

 Reviews and feedback for Advanced Web Metrics with Google Analytics are both humbling and very rewarding – its why I continue to write!
-So if you have read one of my books please add a review, either here or Amazon et al, and tell me what you think.
+So if you have read one of my books and left a review/comment – a big thank you.

 The best edition yet – worth every penny!